 4) Don’t forget the salt

-You’ll want to mix in at least a pinch of salt per avocado halve.
+You’ll want to mix in at least a pinch of salt per avocado half.
 Bonus points?
 Finish your avocado toast with a light sprinkle of flaky sea salt.

 Avocado Toast Bonus Tips